 It’s also super common.
 Almost everyone will deal with athlete’s foot at some point in their life.
 Somewhere between 3 and 15 percent of the population has it right now.

 If you have mild athlete’s foot, you might not even notice.
-But if the skin between your toes gets moist and flaky or your feet are itching like crazy, something’s afoot.
+But if the skin between your toes gets moist, feels like it’s burning, and starts to flake, or your feet are itching like crazy, something’s afoot.
 You might also notice some swelling.

 A more severe (but rare) kind of athlete’s foot also causes significant inflammation, blisters, pus-filled bumps, and open sores.
 Your skin might feel stretched or tight.

-Athlete’s foot is caused by a group of fungi called dermatophytes.
+A group of fungi called dermatophytes cause athlete’s foot.
 They enter your skin through small cracks or wounds.
 They infect the top layer of your skin and feed on a protein called keratin.

-The fungi can be transferred through skin-to-skin contact or contact with infected skin flakes.
-But to turn into an infection, the fungi need moisture and warmth.
-That’s why they tend to infect sweaty feet.
+The fungi can transmit through skin-to-skin contact or contact with skin flakes that are carrying the fungus.
+But to develop into an infection, the fungi need moisture and warmth — hence their attraction to sweaty feet.

-Athlete’s foot is usually treated with OTC creams, gels, or sprays that you can find at pharmacies or grocery stores.
+Treatment for athlete’s foot usually involves OTC creams, gels, powders, or sprays that you can find at pharmacies or grocery stores.
 In some very rare cases, a doctor could prescribe something stronger.

 Also known as Tinea cruris, jock itch is as unpleasant as it sounds.
 It’s usually not serious, though.

-It’s a type of fungal infection that causes a rash on warm, moist areas of your skin, including places like your groin, inner thighs, or buttocks.
+It’s a type of fungal infection that causes a rash on warm, moist areas of your skin, including areas like your groin, inner thighs, or buttocks.
 It’s particularly common in younger folks.

 As you probably guessed from the name, this infection makes you itch (and burn) in some, um, awkward places.
 The skin in the affected area might also be red, flaky, or scaly.

-Jock itch is also caused by dermatophytes that usually live harmlessly on your skin.
-When you stay in your sweaty gym clothes after a workout, they can multiply more quickly, thanks to the extra moisture.
-That can cause an infection.
+Dermatophytes usually live harmlessly on your skin.
+But when you stay in your sweaty gym clothes after a workout, they can multiply more quickly, thanks to the extra moisture.
+That can cause jock itch.

-This type of fungus is super contagious.
+This type of fungus transmits to other people super easily.
 You can contract it through direct contact with someone else who has it or by touching their dirty clothes.
+Other causes include:

-Jock itch can usually be treated at home by:
+You can usually treat jock itch at home by:

 - washing the area with soap and warm water

-- drying off after bathing and working out
+- drying off after bathing and sweating (a hair dryer might also help)

 - changing clothes every day